-How to find the real Saffron?
+How to find the Real Kashmiri Saffron?

 Since obtaining Saffron is such a hard and time-consuming task, and it takes over 1,70,000 Saffron crocus flowers to get one kilo of Saffron, the market is packed with replicas of Saffron that closely resembles the original Saffron.

 One has to have some expertise to be able to distinguish between Real Kashmiri Saffron and fake Saffron.
 For instance, Saffron may smell sweet, but it has a slightly bittersweet flavor and an amazing aroma.